SeanW029/group5project/README.md

 ## Why Supervised Machine Learning?

-There was a mutual interest within the group to work with a model that could predict results based on previous data.
-The housing market sector offers a variety of data where advanced regression techniques can be applied.
+There was a mutual interest within the group to work with a Machine Learning model that could predict results based on previous data.
+The housing market sector offers a variety of data where advanced regression techniques can be applied to predict price.

 #### **OLS Regression Model:**
 <img width="650" alt="OLS_Regression" src="https://user-images.githubusercontent.com/74624855/142733397-d732cada-7610-41e9-a708-692102ae00c8.png">